 A jobseeker is entitled to an unemployment social insurance benefit (commonly known as an unemployment benefit or nedarbo išmoka).
 Benefits are linked to earnings prior to becoming unemployed and to State Insured Income approved by Government.
-If you became unemployed through your own fault, the waiting period to get an unemployment benefit will be 3 months.

 In order to qualify for unemployment benefit, a jobseeker is required to have been employed for at least 12 months in the last 30 months prior to registration.
 This benefit may only be granted if the person’s last workplace is/was in Lithuania.
 If a person has not worked 12 months in Lithuania in the last 30 months but has completed the same period in another EU member state, Switzerland, Norway, Iceland, or Liechtenstein, he may present a statement on unemployment insurance and employment periods from a competent body of the previous State of employment (in the EU/EEA and Switzerland, the form U1 PD is issued).
 Upon submission of such a statement, unemployment insurance period acquired abroad will be taken into account in Lithuania.